Georgia IV Therapy Education

 • Assessment, monitoring, documentation by type of therapy

-• Accessing a Port
+• Accessing an Implanted Port

 • Blood Specimen Collection From a CVAD